 - Pick up your registration packet two or three days before the race.

 - Lay out what you’ll be wearing for the marathon beforehand.

 - Get to the race early and avoid traffic, parking issues and the stress that comes along with potentially running late.

 - Give yourself adequate time to stretch and mentally prepare for your race.

 During the race

-It’s normal to experience some discomfort when running a marathon and the runner’s mentality may be to push through all pains.
+It’s normal to experience some discomfort when running a marathon, and the runner’s mentality may be to push through all pains.
 However, you do need to know when to listen to your body.
 It can be easy to overlook your body’s signals because of the adrenaline on race day.

-“Pain that trumps everything is chest pain and unusual shortness of breath in comparison to normal muscle cramps,” Dr. Quinby said.
+Pain that trumps everything is chest pain and unusual shortness of breath compared to normal muscle cramps.

 After the race

+While everyone may be focused on finishing the marathon, few think about what to do afterward.
+Ease back into your running in moderation to replenish all the glycogen stores you depleted.
 Cross-training is a way to help heal your body.
-Using something like an elliptical can use your muscles differently and help you recover, said Dr. Quinby.
+Using something like an elliptical can use your muscles differently and help you recover and prevent injury.